What to do if you have chassis problems?

 It is time to fall back in love with the rigor of planning.

 ‘Agility without Chaos’ – that was one of the top-selling management books of recent years2.
-It’s popularity signalled the growing spread of agile from its software development origins to the executive suite.
+It’s popularity signalled the growing spread of agile from its software development origins to the leader suite.

 The book’s clever title made agile appealing to the traditionally conservative domain of management, even within bureaucratic organizations.
 It tackled head on the number one concern or misconception regarding agility – that it represents the abandonment of essential management processes and controls, such as plans, approvals, reporting and even hierarchy.
 In short, that it means chaos – an organizational ‘free for all’.